22 Effective Ways To Get Email Subscribers Every Day

 To do this, create 3 Pinterest templates in Canva.
 Then, create one description for all of the 3 templates.
 Every time you publish a new blog, or freebie, schedule it to Tailwind.
 When you’ve shared it to Tailwind you can add an X in the spreadsheet column.

-Once I added a CTA to my Pinterest graphics, I noticed more people clicking onto my posts and freebies.
+Once I added an incentive to my Pinterest graphics, I noticed more people clicking onto my posts and freebies.
 So, give it a whirl and give people a sneak peek of your freebies!

 Add your opt in freebie in your Pinterest bio, so that once someone bounces to your Pinterest profile, they can see that you’ve got a freebie.
 And if it’s something they need then they’ll be quick to snag it.